orbeon/orbeon-forms-doc/form-builder/metadata.md

 </fb:template>
 ```

-## Control metadata for the Edit Control Details dialog
+## Control metadata for the Control Settings dialog

 ### Introduction

+All the controls share certain properties, like the control name.
+However, some XBL components take additional properties, set at design time in Form Builder.
+For instance the [Dynamic Data Dropdown](../form-runner/component/dynamic-data-dropdown.md) takes:

+- the HTTP URI of a service returning an XML document with the items shown in the drop-down,
+- an XPath expression extracting the items from the XML document,
+- and two XPath expressions returning the label and value for each item.

 ![](images/toolbox-fields.png)

-All the controls share certain properties, like the control name.
-However, some XBL components take additional properties, set at form design time, in Form Builder.
-For instance the [Dynamic Data Dropdown](../form-runner/component/dynamic-data-dropdown.md) takes the HTTP URI of a service returning an XML document with the items shown in the drop-down, an XPath expression extracting the items from the XML document, and two XPath expressions returning the label and value for each item.

-When your XBL component takes additional "properties", you want Form Builder users to be able to set them in from the Edit Control Details dialog.
-For this, inside the `<fb:metadata>` add an `<fb:control-details>`, which contains XForms control used to edit those properties.

-The text for control `label`, `hint`, `help`, and `alert`, can either be:

-* Inline, with a `lang` attribute indicating the language.
-This is what the author of the autocomplete control did for the first `<xf:input>` above.
-* Taken from the [Form Builder resource file][6], which is typically useful when your control uses resources that already exists elsewhere in Form Builder.
-In this case, you don't need to worry about what the current language is: Form Builder will automatically select the subset of the resource file that applies for the current language.
-This is what the author of the autocomplete control did for the second `<xf:input>` above.
+You can create a custom user interface within Form Builder for XBL component that require such additional properties by adding XForms controls under the the `<fb:control-details>` element, which you add under `<fb:metadata>`.

 ### With Orbeon Forms 4.11 and newer

-The `<fb:control-details>` can contain any control and not only `<xf:input>` controls.
+`<fb:control-details>` can contain any XForms control.
 In addition, you can place an `<xf:model>`, which can be used for:

 - additional local instances
 - validation
 - event handlers

-The content of `<xf:model>` is made available to the control specified.
+The content of `<xf:model>` is available to the control specified.

 Example: